How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 If you are experiencing any other issues with your Samsung Smart TV, please let us know in the comments section below.
 We will try to find a solution as soon as possible.

-Frequently Ask Questions
+Frequently Ask Questions On Netflix

 Why is my TV stuck on the loading screen?

-To reboot Netflix on a smart TV, navigate to the TV/Video Services section and highlight Netflix.
-Press X and then hold both Start and Select until a message appears asking if you want to reset your Netflix settings and re-register.
+To reboot on a smart TV, navigate to the TV/Video Services section and highlight Netflix.
+Press X and then hold both Start and Select until a message appears asking if you want to reset your settings and re-register.
 Select Yes.
-Alternatively, from the Home screen select Settings, find the Netflix app, select it, toggle the Reset switch to On position, or press and hold Enter when highlighting the Netflix app in Featured.
+Alternatively, from the Home screen select Settings, find the app, select it, toggle the Reset switch to On position, or press and hold Enter when highlighting the Netflix in Featured.
 Additionally, access the menu on Samsung Smart TV and press Home to find Support under Settings > Support.

-How can you troubleshoot Netflex problems?
+How can you troubleshoot App problems?

 Expert Answers on Netflix Not Loading Issues and Fixes